 Next, I tossed the veggies and pineapple with the rest of the sauce and then assembled this tasty creation.
 With a final drizzle of the sauce over the shrimp and some green onions for garnish.

-Rice, sweet and tangy veggies, pineapple and popcorn shrimp = a tasty, family-friendly, easy weeknight seafood dinner! #ReallyWinning!!🎖🏆
+Rice, sweet and tangy veggies, pineapple and popcorn shrimp = add this to the list of tasty, family-friendly, easy weeknight dinners! #ReallyWinning!!🎖🏆

 - 1 teaspoon vegetable oil

 - 1 teaspoon grated fresh ginger (or ⅛ teaspoon ground ginger)

 - 1 teaspoon chili sauce

 - 4½ tablespoons rice wine vinegar